 </cta-box>

-5 tips to handle resource constraints and ensure effective resource allocation
+5 tips to manage resource constraints and ensure effective resource allocation

 If resource constraints are inevitable, how do you allocate resources properly without risking your portfolio and project health?
 Here are some tips on how to handle resource constraints:

-1. Implement a robust project selection and prioritization process
+1. Implement a project selection and prioritization process

 Finite resources preclude organizations from taking on every project they’d like.
 Establish an objective decision-making framework for project prioritization and to ensure that you’re assigning resources to your most important projects.